 DAY 1 | EXPLORE SYDNEY’S HARBOUR

-If you are a tourist alike then your first day you want to tick off some of Sydney’s most Iconic stops!
-So, what better way than to start with the Sydney Opera House, The Sydney Harbour Bridge, and Sydney’s oldest neighbourhood.
+You’re probably a tourist if you’ve come to Australia.
+On your first day, you should see some of Sydney’s most famous sites!
+So, what could be better than beginning with the Sydney Opera House, then visiting the Sydney Harbour Bridge, and finishing up in the city’s oldest neighborhood?

 9 AM | WALK TO CIRCULAR QUAY